-The long-term return expectation for the Pension Plan Investments has been determined using a buildingblock approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
+The long-term return expectation for the Pension Plan Investments has been determined by using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
-The long-term expected nominal rate of return has been determined by calculating a weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The long-term expected nominal rate of return has been determined by calculating an arithmetic weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.
+The target allocation and best estimates of arithmetic real rates of return for each major assets class are summarized in the following table: